Most Wanted Criminal Killed In Police Encounter In Taxila - UrduPoint

 Most Wanted Criminal Killed In Police Encounter In Taxila

-WAH CANTONMENT, (UrduPoint / Pakistan Point News - 17th Aug, 2025) A notorious proclaimed offender, Aamir Shah, was killed in an exchange of fire with the Counter Crime Department (CCD) team in the Taxila area.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 17th Aug, 2025) A most-wanted criminal was killed during a police encounter with the Counter Crime Department (CCD) team in Taxila on Sunday.

-According to police sources, Aamir Shah was among the most-wanted criminals in Punjab and had been a major challenge for law enforcement agencies.
+His accomplice managed to escape, and a search operation is underway to track him down.

+According to police, the CCD team had received a tip-off that Amir Shah, most wanted criminal, was present in the area.

 Recent Stories